nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

 ```

 > Note: The feature is implemented using the [reference implementation](https://github.com/nginxinc/nginx-openid-connect/) of NGINX Plus as relying party for OpenID Connect authentication.

+#### Prerequisites

+For the OIDC feature to work, it is necessary to enable [zone synchronization](https://docs.nginx.com/nginx/admin-guide/high-availability/zone_sync/), otherwise NGINX Plus will fail to reload.
+Additionally, it is necessary to configure a resolver, so that NGINX Plus can resolve the IDP authorization endpoint.
+For an example of the necessary configuration see the documentation [here](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples-of-custom-resources/oidc#step-7---configure-nginx-plus-zone-synchronization-and-resolver).

+> **Note**: The configuration in the example doesn't enable TLS and the synchronization between the replica happens in clear text.
+This could lead to the exposure of tokens.

+#### Limitations

+The OIDC policy defines a few internal locations that can't be customized: `/_jwks_uri`, `/_token`, `/_refresh`, `/_id_token_validation`, `/logout`, `/_logout`.
+In addition, as explained below `/_codexch` is the default value for redirect URI, but can be customized.
+Specifying one of these locations as a route in the VirtualServer or  VirtualServerRoute will result in a collision and NGINX Plus will fail to reload.

 ```eval_rst
 .. list-table::